sambeau/laud/README.md

 - Written a better rating algorithm
 - Scraped 12 categories, with 2 sort orders each

-So, I now have a database with >7,000 audiobooks in it.
-Unfortunately, this includes titles not in English which are of no use to me, so I will probably have to run it again and remove them.
+So, I now have a database with >6,000 audiobooks in it.

-So that just leaves the simple task of building an app (and working out a few niggles).
+So that just leaves the simple task of building an iOS app—_I mean, how hard can it be, right?_.

 ## Basic Details

 The Go files (laud.go and starsort.go) make up the Audible scraper.
 It slurps up categories (nodes, as Audible calls them) and fills a Superbase database.
-Supabase is just Postgres + Postgrest, so you should be able to make it work with any SQL database easily enough (there's only a few DB calls).
+Supabase is just Postgres + Postgrest, so you should be able to make it work with any SQL database easily enough (there are only a few DB calls).

 I'm currently listening to a lot of Fantasy & Sci-Fi, so I only scraped those categories.
 It's a little tricky to find out what the categories are, so I ended up going to a category on the Audible website and examining the URL string for a `node` parameter, which tend to look like `node=19378442031`.